Transamerica Life Insurance Review

 Easy Solution – The policy is available for anyone within the age of 80.
 It has a graded death benefit.
 If you pass away due to natural causes within the first two years, your beneficiary will receive 110% of the premiums you paid.

 From the third year onwards, your beneficiary stands to receive the entire death benefit amount, irrespective of when you pass away.
-The graded death benefit clause is not applicable for accidental deaths.
+The graded death benefit clause is not applicable to accidental deaths.
 So, if you die in an accident at any point during the coverage period, your beneficiary will be paid the entire death benefit amount.

 Read on to learn about the pros and cons of choosing Transamerica as your insurance provider.

 Pros of Transamerica